Live Content: The Ultimate Guide To Grow An Engaged Audience

 • High Competition For Attention

 Online distractions are omnipresent with the traditional approach to self-streaming.
-Video sharing platforms will constantly suggest other videos, channels and notifications for your audience to pay attention to.
-As a result, it may be more difficult to reach your goals.
+Video sharing platforms will constantly suggest other videos, channels, and notifications for your audience to pay attention to.
+As a result, it may take more work to reach your goals.

 Who Should Consider Self-Streaming?

 Using self-streaming video is valuable in a few circumstances.
 First, the low cost of this option makes it attractive when you are first getting started in video streaming.
-Second, your brand may already have a large number of followers on Facebook or YouTube.
+Second, your brand may already have many followers on Facebook or YouTube.
 In that case, it makes sense to stream directly to those followers.

 2. Social Media Live Stream